Protesters occupy U.S. Senate building, decry Trump immigration stance

 “Say it loud, say it clear, immigrants are welcome here,” the crowd of about 500 protesters chanted.

 “This is your final warning,” a member of the Capitol Police told the protesters.
-“If you don’t want to be arrested you need to leave.”
+“If you don’t want to be arrested, you need to leave.”

-Police made protesters line up against a wall in small groups, and confiscated their blankets and signs before arresting them as other protesters cheered.
+Police made protesters line up against a wall in small groups and confiscated their blankets and signs before arresting them as other protesters cheered.
 Scores of Senate staff filled the upper mezzanine floors, staring at the commotion below.

-Democratic senators Mazie Hirono, Kirsten Gillibrand, Jeff Merkley and Pramila Jayapal, who have been critical of Trump’s immigration policies, walked past police and chatted with some of the women.
+Democratic senators Mazie Hirono, Kirsten Gillibrand and Jeff Merkley and Congresswoman Pramila Jayapal, who have been critical of Trump’s immigration policies, walked past police and chatted with some of the women.
 Gillibrand held up a sign that read: “End Detentions Now.”

+Senator Tammy Duckworth, another Democrat, later talked to protesters, her baby strapped to her chest.

 Women’s March, a movement that began in the United States when Trump was inaugurated in 2017 and expanded internationally, had called on women to risk arrest at Thursday’s protest.